 When we were done there, we went over to the Glenfiddich gift shop to wait for the other group so that we could have lunch.
 While in the shop, I asked Ian Millar to describe the 14 Year Rich Oak to me since we can’t get it in America.
 He said he’d do me one better and told me to follow him.
 He told some of the other guys waiting at the door that we were doing an impromptu tasting of the Rich Oak if anyone else wanted to join up.
 We went to the room where we were having lunch and tried it.
 He said that they’re afraid to launch a 14 year old Glenfiddich in America because the 15 year is doing VERY well stateside and they don’t want to cannibalize their own sales of it.

 While everyone else sat down and talked amongst themselves, one of the speakers for the afternoon (mixologist Eben Klemm) and I were talking some more with Ian and Eben asked him a question about chill filtration.
 He started to answer us and then said, “You know what?
 I have a better idea.” and told us to follow him.
 We walked over to another building close by and he said that we had to leave cameras at the entrance.
 We went into a big room with a whole lot of machines and he showed us the big chill filtration unit, which was pretty cool (no pun intended).
-He told us that Glenfiddich does chill filtering the right way by not only chilling the spirit as much as everyone else does.
+He told us that Glenfiddich does chill filtering the right way by bringing the spirit down to a relatively higher “chilled” temperature compared to other distilleries.
 He says it accomplishes the goal without sacrificing flavor.
 I thought we were going to head back to lunch when he took us over to a door at the corner of the warehouse.

 We walked into a small room with some metal storage units.
 It almost looked like an exam room at the doctor’s office.
 He unlocked the corner cabinet and said to us, “This is my private whisky collection” and told us to grab a glass each.
 We sampled 4 things from his collection in pretty rapid succession.
 The first was Snow Phoenix and when Snow Phoenix is leading you off, you know you’re in for a treat.
 Second was a Glenfiddich 20-something year old that I honestly don’t remember because it was all happening so fast and because of what I had next.
 Next up was a bottling from the Glenfiddich Rare Collection.
 It entered the cask in 1973 and was bottled in 2010, making it 37 years old (Check it out here).
 And finally, we tried the Glenfiddich 40 year.
 Now, as you all probably know, the age statement on a bottle is the minimum age of the spirits inside.
 Glenfiddich 40 uses a solera vat similar to the 15 year expression.
 He told us that this bottle had whisky in it that entered the casks in the 1960s, the 1940s, one from 1937, and one from NINTEEN TWENTY FIVE.
 It was so unique that I couldn’t even begin to figure out what I was nosing and tasting.
 It was a very “dark” tasting whisky with lots of dried fruits, heavy oak and spice influence.
 We finished up, graciously thanked him, and walked back to the room where everyone else was and joined them for lunch.